Sun Pharma: History

 In March 2015, Sun Pharma announced it had agreed to buy GlaxoSmithKline's opiates business in Australia.

 In 2016, Sun Pharma acquired 14 prescription brands from Novartis in Japan to enter the Japanese market.
 It also acquired Ocular Technologies to strengthen its branded ophthalmic portfolio and Biosintez to enhance its presence in the Russian market.

 Sun Pharma launched its first branded ophthalmic product in the US, BromSite in 2016.
 In 2017, the company launched its specialty product Odomzo and then in 2018 another specialty product Ilumya (tildrakizumab-asmn) was launched to treat moderate-to-severe plaque psoriasis.

 In 2019, Sun Pharma acquired Pola Pharma in Japan to strengthen its global dermatology presence.
 The company entered the Greater China market by partnering with China Medical System Holdings as well as launched a speciality product, Cequa, in the United States for the treatment of dry eyes.

 In 2023, Sun Pharma acquired a late-stage American biotechnology company Concert Pharmaceuticals, and a 60% stake in animal healthcare company Vivaldis Animal Health and Foods.

 In September 2023, Sun Pharma went into a licensing agreement with Pharmazz Inc.

 In January 2024, Sun Pharma entered into a definitive merger with Taro Pharmaceuticals to acquire the remaining stake in Taro Pharma for $347.73 million.

-In March 2025, it was announced Sun Pharma had acquired the Waltham, Massachusetts headquartered immunotherapy and targeted oncology treament company, Checkpoint Therapeutics for $355 million.
+In March 2025, it was announced Sun Pharma had acquired the Waltham, Massachusetts headquartered immunotherapy and targeted oncology treatment company, Checkpoint Therapeutics for $355 million.

+In April 2026, Sun Pharma acquired US based Organon & Co. at $11.75 billion.